Earlham College: Campus

 The school has embarked on major campus improvement projects which cost a combined $62.3 million.
 The science complex (Stanley and Noyes Halls) has undergone a complete renovation.
 Stanley Hall was completed by fall 2013 and received a LEED Silver certification.
 A new Center for Science and Technology, completed in 2015, obtained a LEED gold rating.
-Tyler Hall, built with assistance from an Andrew Carnegie grant, fell into a mild state of disrepair over the last several decades.
-It has been renovated to a LEED Silver standard.
-Tyler Hall now houses Earlham's Admissions department.
-A new Fine Arts building, which opened in August 2014, obtained a LEED gold certification.
-A new baseball stadium was completed (fall 2013).
-Major renovations to the football field were completed prior to the 2012 season.

-There are two institutions located adjacent to the Earlham College undergraduate campus: Earlham School of Religion, a Quaker theological graduate school, and Bethany Theological Seminary, an independent Church of the Brethren institution offering graduate and non-degree programs.
-Earlham College students can take courses at these institutions (which share facilities with the college).

 While Earlham is predominately an undergraduate institution, it also offers a Master of Arts in Teaching degree.

 Curriculum and community

-Earlham's most popular undergraduate majors, by 2021 graduates, were:
+Earlham's most popular undergraduate majors, conferred in 2023 graduates, were: